Codecademy/docs/content/general/concepts/cms/cms.md

+---
+Title: 'CMS'
+Description: '​Content Management System (CMS) is a software application that allows users to create, edit, and manage digital content such as text, images, videos, and other multimedia files.'
+Subjects:
+  - 'Computer Science'
+  - 'Web Development'
+Tags:
+  - 'Wordpress'
+  - 'CMS'

+CatalogContent:
+ - 'learn-html'
+ - 'learn-css'
+ - 'paths/front-end-engineer-career-path'
+---

-​A **content management system (CMS)** is a software application that allows users to create, edit, and manage digital content such as text, images, videos, and other multimedia files.
+​A **Content Management System (CMS)** is a software application that allows users to create, edit, and manage digital content such as text, images, videos, and other multimedia files.
 A CMS typically provides a user-friendly interface that allows users to easily add, delete, and modify content without the need for technical knowledge or coding skills.
 The primary purpose of a CMS is to make it easier for organizations to manage and maintain their online presence by providing a central platform for organizing and publishing content.

 ## How does a content Management System Work?